Automating Rigid Origami Design: Rigid Origami as Discrete Optimization

 For DFTS and BFTS, the following applies: (1) actions are ordered randomly (2) we upper bound the branching factor per node to favor a broader search and (3) both search methods follow a branch and bound paradigm, such that visited nodes are pruned if their values are less than the best episode return seen throughout the search so far.
 DFTS searches upwards from the leaves of the game tree.
 BFTS samples a fixed number of available actions per node and then traverses along the child node with the highest value.

 MCTS~\cite{MCTS2008} explores the game tree through random rollouts which get biased towards regions of higher returns.
 In accordance with best practices, we normalize the returns to $[-1,1]$.

 PPO~\cite{PPO2017} is a model-free deep reinforcement learning algorithm, which has seen a broad adaptation in the literature as a strong baseline.
-For our experiments, we rely on the PPO implementation as provided by \citeauthor{Rllib2018}~\citeyearpar{Rllib2018}.
+For our experiments, we rely on the PPO implementation by \citeauthor{Rllib2018}~\shortcite{Rllib2018}.

 For the evolutionary algorithm (EVO) we model agents as a simple list of action values, where the list length is proportional to the board size.
 The first half of the list is used in the node selection phase and the other is used in the extension phase.
 Actions are chosen greedily with respect to the listed values of the available actions.
 The best-performing agents are allowed to reproduce, such that the next generation consists of randomly perturbed copies of these agents as well as some new randomly initialized agents (newcomers).